 Stars may be balls of gas and dust held together by gravity, but they are also the iconic lights of the night.
-Learning about stars with star life cycle worksheets will add understanding to the sense of awe you feel as you gaze up into the sky.
-Stars are "born," age and die and the study of their life cycle unlocks one of the mysteries of astronomy.
+Learning about stars with star life cycle worksheets will add understanding to kids' astronomy and space science lessons.
+Stars are "born," age, and "die," and the study of their life cycle unlocks one of the mysteries of astronomy.
 Click on the worksheet you want to try, and use this handy guide for troubleshooting.

 - Black Dwarf - a white dwarf star that has cooled down to the temperature of the background and has become invisible